smelukote-gemini-2025/App-Build-GenAI/README.md

     -   Set up monitoring to track the application's performance and identify any issues.
 ####
 ### Create a sample web app using python and flask ####
-To create a simple Python and Flask framework web application on Google Cloud, you would typically use Cloud Run or App Engine .
-Cloud Run is often preferred for its flexibility and serverless nature, allowing you to deploy containerized applications without managing servers.
+-   To create a simple Python and Flask framework web application on Google Cloud, you would typically use Cloud Run or App Engine .
+-   Cloud Run is often preferred for its flexibility and serverless nature, allowing you to deploy containerized applications without managing servers.

 Here's a high-level overview of the steps and considerations for building and deploying a simple Flask app:

-1. Create your Flask application:
-2. Project Structure:
-   1. my-flask-app/
-├── app.py
-├── requirements.txt
-├── Dockerfile  (for Cloud Run)
-└── .gcloudignore

-app.py

-from flask import Flask

-app = Flask(__name__)

-@app.route('/')
-def hello_world():
-    return 'Hello, Google Cloud!'

-if __name__ == '__main__':
-    app.run(host='0.0.0.0', port=8080) # Cloud Run expects port 8080

 ![alt text](image-5.png)